-- the enterprises under the provisions of the Act may refer to the Micro and Small Enterprises Facilitation Council which would further itself conduct conciliation in the matter
+- the enterprises under the provisions of the Act may refer to the Micro and Small Enterprises Facilitation Council which would further take the matter forward for conciliation.

 - The Micro and Small Enterprises Facilitation Council or the centre providing alternate dispute resolution services shall have the same jurisdiction to act as an Arbitrator or conciliator under this section in a dispute between the supplier located within the jurisdiction and a buyer located anywhere in India.

-The Act also has provision that every reference made under this section shall be decided within a period of 90 days from the date of making the reference.
+The Act also has a provision where every reference made under this section shall be decided within a period of 90 days from the date of making the reference.

 Under section 19 of the Act, it has also been mentioned that no Application for setting aside any decree/award, made by the Council / referred Institution shall be entertained by any Court unless the appellant (not being the supplier) has deposited with it seventy-five percent of the amount in terms of the decree/ award.

-- Once the application is done under MSEFC, there is no provision to withdraw the proceedings.
-Therefore, the Buyer should ensure the best ways to resolve the disputes, if any, instead approaching to MSEFC in the initial stages of dispute.
+- Once the application is complete under MSEFC, there is no provision to withdraw the proceedings.
+Therefore, the Buyer should ensure the best ways to resolve the disputes, if any, instead of approaching to MSEFC in the initial stages of dispute.

-- The Buyers need to ensure that the Buyer does not owe any outstanding amount, including interest due to MSM Enterprises for more than 15 days.
+- The Buyers need to ensure that no outstanding amount is owed, including interest, due to MSM Enterprises for more than 15 days.
 Otherwise, the Buyer needs to disclose this non-payment in the Annual Financials of the Buyer.

 - The Act provides for the payment of compound interest at 3 times the Bank Rate by the Buyer in case of failure to make the payment within a maximum of 45 days from the date of receipt of goods or services.